superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 The evaluation framework we propose is meant to ensure granular and thorough measurement, addressing the challenges faced in all three components.
 Broadly, we want to assess:

-- Retrieval effectiveness - the accuracy of the information retrieved from the underlying vector database that aligns with user's query intent. ((still vague))
+- Retrieval effectiveness - the accuracy of the information retrieved from the underlying vector database that aligns with user's query intent.
 - Relevance of responses to retrieved information - how meaningful and aligned the generated responses are with the content and context of retrieved information.
 - Coherence of generated responses - how logically connected, fluent, and contextually consistent generated responses are with the user's query.
 - (( possibly additional point repurposed from above, b/c doesn't fit anywhere above: "Data currency - the data you leverage to build your RAG is likely to be dynamic in nature, including not only new queries, but also updates to the data corpus used to generate responses; your database may be continuously revised with data from real-time data streams, economic fluctuations, business metrics or research data, and so on."))

 ## Strategies for Evaluation

-To meet these evaluation challenges systematically, we should break down our evaluation into different levels.
+To meet these evaluation challenges systematically, it's best practice to break down our evaluation into different levels, so that we understand what specifically is working well, and what needs improvement.

 <img src=/assets/use_cases/retrieval_augmented_generation_eval/rag_granular.jpg alt="Granular Levels of Evaluation of RAG" data-size="100" />